UBC-MDS/simpl_eeg_capstone/reports/Proposal.md

 - `fixica.set` (metadata)
 - `fixica.fdt` (raw data)
 - `impact locations.mat` (impact timestamps)
-- `fixedareas.mat`
+- `fixedareas.mat` (record of values that have been altered in cleaning process)
 - 33 impacts per experiment
-- 19 channels (one for each electrode)
+- 19 channels, one for each electrode
 - Approximate duration of 1.5 hours
 - Sampling rate of 2048 Hz (samples per second)

 ### 3.3.2 Techniques
-The python visualization package will mainly be developed using an open source library called [MNE](https://mne.tools/stable/index.html).
-Custom visualizations may also be built with the [Matplotlib](https://matplotlib.org/) library.
+The Python visualization package will mainly be developed using the open source library [MNE](https://mne.tools/stable/index.html).
+Custom visualizations may also be built with [Matplotlib](https://matplotlib.org/).
 Function development will be driven by the needs of the partner, improving ease-of-use compared to using MNE or Matplotlib directly.
 Clear documentation and code will be prioritized to allow package functionality to easily be updated following the completion of the Capstone.
 The main difficulties are expected to be
-wrangling and transforming the data into the evoked format which MNE requires and long rendering times for visualizations due to the high dimensionality of data (1GB per experiment: 19 nodes * 1.5 hours sampled at 2048 Hz).
+wrangling and transforming the data into the evoked format which MNE requires and long rendering times for visualizations due to the high dimensionality of data.

-For the interactive user interface we are planning to use an open source framework called [Streamlit](https://streamlit.io/) designed for creating web apps from Python scripts.
+For the interactive user interface we are planning to use an open source framework called [Streamlit](https://streamlit.io/) which is designed for creating web apps from Python scripts.
 Streamlit benefits from being lightweight and requiring no front-end experience.
 This will facilitate ease of updating in the future.
 The main difficulty will be to design a straightforward but informative UI with a large number of visualizations.

-Preprocessing functions can be implemented as an extension of our python package using the MNE library.
-The main difficulty is that EEG data contains a large amount of noise, so many preprocessing steps are required.
-Our tool would also need to be as good as the current denoising software which our partner uses (EEGLAB) in order to be useful.
-EEGLAB is a GUI based-software specifically designed for processing EEG data.

-For the machine learning classification/clustering, [SciPy](https://www.scipy.org/) can be used to perform data wrangling and decompose data into frequency-specific bandwidths.
-The use of a Markov or Hidden Markov model for the clustering tasks was recommended by the Capstone partner.
+For the machine learning classification/clustering stretch goal, [SciPy](https://www.scipy.org/) can be used to perform data wrangling and decompose data into frequency-specific bandwidths.
+We may use a Markov or Hidden Markov model for the clustering tasks, as recommended by our Capstone partner.
 Other researchers have historically used k-means clustering, support vector machine (SVM) or CNN models in the classification process, which are viable alternatives.
-A pipeline can be built using [scikit-learn](https://scikit-learn.org/stable/) or [PyTorch](https://pytorch.org/) and can be delivered in either a Jupyter notebook or Python script.
-The main difficulty is that domain expertise is required for interpretation, so identifying clusters will be difficult without significant assistance from the capstone partner.
+The pipeline will  be built using [scikit-learn](https://scikit-learn.org/stable/) or [PyTorch](https://pytorch.org/) and can be delivered in either a Jupyter notebook or Python script.
+The main difficulty is that domain expertise is required for interpretation, so identifying clusters will be difficult without significant assistance from the Capstone partner.
 Additionally, the data likely does not contain consistent results between experiments, complicating the testing of pattern identification tools.

 ## 3.4 Timeline
 **Milestone 1 - May 21, 2021**
-MVP for Python package visualizations and metrics (6 functions)
+MVP for Python package visualizations and metrics (5 functions)

 **Milestone 2 - May 28, 2021**
 MVP for interactive user interface, first round improvements for package